TiagoMontes/TiagoMontes/README.md

 - 🔭 I’m currently working on **Charlie**

 - 🌱 I’m currently working with **React, Next, Typescript and Symfony.
-As a hobby, I study other languages.**
+As a hobby, I learn other languages (Like Norwegian, Italian).**

-- 💬 Ask me about **Backend and Frontend**
+- 💬 Ask me about **Frontend and Backend**

 - 📫 How to reach me: **tiagosantos6303@gmail.com**